Operation Totem: Preparations

+Totem tests

 Totem 1

 The first Totem test was preceded by three Kitten tests carried out at the Emu Field site on 26 and 30 September, and 6 October.
 These were conducted in an area known as K Site, 4 mi east of the airstrip and about 8 mi north west of the main test site.
 These tests, which the British called "Kittens", did not produce nuclear explosions, but used conventional explosives, polonium-210, beryllium and natural uranium to investigate the performance of neutron initiators.
 They were performed without formal Australian government approval, and without any advice being given to the Australian government by Australian or British scientists.
 The tests spread toxic beryllium and highly radioactive polonium around the test sites.
 Care was taken not to contaminate the main test site, and the areas were secured until the polonium decayed to safe levels.

 A full-scale rehearsal was held on 1 October, and the countdown commenced on 7 October, but was immediately cancelled due to bad weather.
 Rain set in on 8 October.
 Hopes for 10 October soon faded, and the following day was a Sunday, and the Australian government had indicated that it did not want tests to take place on Sundays, so the test was rescheduled for 12 October, then twice postponed to the next day.
 This time the weather held.
 VIPs and media representatives were flown in from Adelaide in the early hours of the morning with the aircraft windows covered in canvas screens so they could not identify the exact location of the test site.

-The device was detonated from a tower at 07:00 on 14 October local time (21:30 on 13 October UTC).
+The device was detonated from a tower at 07:00 on 15 October local time (21:30 on 14 October UTC).
 The yield was predicted to be between 0.25 and 10 ktTNT, most probably in the 2 and 3 ktTNT range.
 In the event it was higher than forecast; Penney estimated it at 10 ktTNT.
 The cloud rose to 15000 ft.
 The slight wind meant that the cloud maintained its form for 24 hours, and produced a tight fallout pattern in the immediate vicinity of the test site the like of which had not been seen before.

 The five Lincolns assigned to sampling the cloud made 15 traverses in three hours.
 The filters were found to have radioactivity in excess of the requirements of the radiochemistry team, and were left for twelve hours to cool down.
 The crews were checked for contamination and, after showering, were found to be clean.
 The aircraft were parked away from other planes.
 The hazards team found contamination on the leading edges and tailplanes, although it was within acceptable limits.
 Ground crews were permitted to work on the aircraft, although they were instructed not to eat or smoke while working on the aircraft.